jinahya/bit-io/README.md

     }
 };
 ```
-Note that `ByteBuffer` itself can lazily initialize and set its `source`.
+Note that the `source` field of `AbstractByteInput` class, from which `BufferInput` extends, can lazily initialize and set.
 ```java
 new DelegatedBitInput(null) {
     @Override